Table of Contents[Hide][Show]

 Denver, CO, 80202

-The Brown’s popular “Enduring Spirits” ghost tour highlights tales of unexplained phenomena and spirits who appear to have chosen to spend eternity at The Brown Palace.
-Tour price is $20 per person, $10 for overnight guests.
-Reservations highly recommended.
+The Brown Palace does offer historical tours, which also highlight tales of unexplained phenomena and spirits who appear to have chosen to spend eternity at The Brown Palace.
+The tour price is $20 per person and $10 for overnight guests.
+Reservations are highly recommended.

 Read More: Looking for more holiday hotels?
 Check out these Thanksgiving hotels and these Christmas hotels.